quentinb28/affiliate-performance-app/README.md

 The project followed the following steps:

-* Create a BigQuery table condensing the cumulative traffic data for each Site Geo, Brand.
+* Create a BigQuery table condensing the cumulative traffic data for each Site Geo, Brand (1),
-* Perform in real-time statistical test to measure the performance of a Variant vs a Control.
+* Perform in real-time statistical test to measure the performance of a Variant vs a Control (2),
-* Build an Dash app that displays the performance in real-time.
+* Build an Dash app that displays the performance in real-time (3).

 ## 3. Action